Skip to content

 The Miao festivals are a great way to taste the Mijiu: the rice wine

-If you want to research a bit more this topic you should definitely visit the excellent Provincial Museum in Guiyang, Guizhou’s capital.
-You will realize that talking about Miao is actually an oversimplification.
+If you want to research this topic more, visit the excellent Provincial Museum in Guiyang, Guizhou’s capital.
+You will realize that talking about Miao is an oversimplification.

-Things to know beore visiting Xijiang in Guizhou
+Things to know before visiting Xijiang in Guizhou

 xijiang china

 The first thing to mention is that Xijiang is the most famous Miao village.
 This means that it’s a very popular destination and therefore there are a lot of tourists.
-If you are looking for an authentic experience, Xijiang is probably not the ideal place for you.
+If you are looking for an authentic experience, Xijiang is probably not the ideal place.

-Having said that, I think that is worth spending at least a couple of nights before exploring other more authentic areas.
-Staying in Xijiang will give you the opportunity to relax and enjoy the incredible view of the village houses without sacrificing any comfort.
+Having said that, I think is worth spending at least a few nights before exploring other, more authentic areas.
+Staying in Xijiang will allow you to relax and enjoy the incredible view of the village houses without sacrificing comfort.

 A positive aspect is that, unlike Lijiang, in Yunnan, there are still many families living there.
 So you will likely see scenes of everyday life.